Service companies are the backbone of the economy and Housecall Pro is committed to doing everything we can to help during the Coronavirus pandemic.

 READ THE UPDATE --> keep scrolling

-The US Senate reached an agreement on a US$2 trillion economic stimulus package in response to the ongoing COVID-19 pandemic, but it is still unclear how it will proceed in the House of Representatives.
+on a US$2 trillion economic stimulus package in response to the ongoing COVID-19 pandemic, but it is still unclear how it will proceed in the House of Representatives.
 The House is not in session, but there are mechanisms—such as “unanimous consent”—which could allow the bill to pass and be sent to the President without the Representatives voting in person.
 The plan will include:

 $1,200 checks directly to individuals to supplement lost income and other financial difficulties